cameronstowell/DynamicScheduler/readme.md

 **TaskScheduler** is a class that is initialized with a reference to a **Task** from our Core Data model and the **NSManagedObjectContext** that our Core Data session is using.

-#### schedule()-\&gt;Bool
+#### schedule()->Bool

-Attempts to schedule enough events to work on completing the task before it&#39;s due date.
+Attempts to schedule enough events to work on completing the task before its due date.
 If not possible by the current algorithm, the function returns false.
 The algorithm fetches all **EventData** objects from Core Data on dates that the task can be worked on and looks for enough free time between existing events to work on the task.
 The algorithm prioritizes getting work down as soon as possible.

 ## CalendarImporter